 \end{rem}

-This formula is important as one of few methods to calculate the Godbillon-Vey class explicitly.
-Heitsch obtained a similar formula for other secondary characteristic classes of transversely projective foliations (\cite[Theorem~4.2]{Heitsch1978} and~\cite[Theorem~2.3]{Heitsch1983}).
+This formula is important as one of the few methods to calculate the Godbillon-Vey class explicitly.
+Heitsch obtained a similar formula for other secondary characteristic classes of transversely projective foliations~\cite[Theorem~4.2]{Heitsch1978}, \cite[Theorem~2.3]{Heitsch1983}.

 We generalize this formula.
 Note that, for a manifold $N$ and a homomorphism $\pi_{1}N \to G$, we have a suspension foliation of the total space of a $G/P$-bundle over $N$, which naturally admits a structure of a $(G,G/P)$-foliation (Example~\ref{ex:suspfol}).
 Let $\SO_{0}(n+1,1)$ be the identity component of $\SO(n+1,1)$.